Google-DSC-SCH/2023-Solution-Challenge-Wero-server/README.md

 <br>

-### Daily Test
+### Daily-Test-&-Graph

 <사진 영역>

 > You can check 10 questions about physical and mental health every day and how you feel on the day through emoticons.
 Check your mental and physical health through your test results and provide support messages based on accumulated scores and mood emoticons over the past 7 days!
+And also You can check the score from the Daily Test on the graph for 7 days!

 <br>